Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

 Take a neighborhood $U_k \subset U$ small enough so that the convex hull of $U_k \cup f(U_k)$ lies in $U$.
 Let $x \in \Fix(f^k) \cap U_k$, and suppose for contradiction that $f(x) \neq x$.
 Let $L$ be a straight line segment from $x$ to $f(x)$ parametrized by unit speed, by construction this is contained in $U$.
 Furthermore, for any $j = 1, 2, ... k-1$ the image $f^j(L)$ is a $C^1$ embedded curve from $f^j(x)$ to $f^{j+1}(x)$, with tangent vector at every point satisfying having norm in $[1/2, 3/2]$, and dot product with the vector in the tangent direction to $L$ also in $[1/2, 3/2]$.
 It follows that the projection of this path to the line containing $L$ has positive derivative everywhere, so the union of the segments $f^j(L)$ cannot form a closed loop, contradicting the fact that $f^k(x) = x$.

 \end{proof}

-\begin{proof}[Proof of Proposition \ref{prop:no_fix2}] Suppose $\rho: \Diff^r(M) \to \Diff^1(N)$ is a nontrivial, continuous action as given in the statement.
-Since $\Diff^\infty(M)$ is dense in $\Diff^r(M)$ in the $C^r$ topology and $\rho$ is continuous, it follows that the global fixed set of the restriction of $\rho$ to $\Diff^\infty(M)$ is equal to the global fixed set for the action of $\Diff^r(M)$.
-Thus, it is no loss of generality to restrict our attention to actions $\rho: \Diff^\infty(M) \to \Diff^1(N)$.
-By the orbit classification theorem, we know that every orbit of $\rho$ is a cover of a bundle over $\Conf_k(M)$ for some $k$ (depending on the orbit, but bounded in terms of the dimension of $N$) and that the fiber of the bundle is the quotient of a finite dimensional jet bundle.
+\begin{proof}[Proof of Proposition \ref{prop:no_fix2}] Suppose $\rho: \Diff^r_0(M) \to \Diff^1(N)$ is a nontrivial, continuous action as given in the statement.
+By the orbit classification theorem, we know that every orbit of $\rho$ is a cover of a bundle over $\Conf_k(M)$ for some $k$ (depending on the orbit, but bounded in terms of the dimension of $N$).
 We say such an orbit has {\em type k}.

 Suppose for contradiction that $\rho$ has at least one global fixed point and let $F$ denote the fixed set.
-For each $y \in F$, taking the derivative at $y$ gives a homomorphism $\Diff_0^\infty(M) \to \mathrm{GL}(n,\R)$.
-Since $\Diff_0^\infty(M)$ is a simple group, it has no nontrivial finite dimensional linear representations, so the derivative homomorphism at any fixed point is trivial.
+For each $y \in F$, taking the derivative at $y$ gives a homomorphism $\Diff_0^r(M) \to \mathrm{GL}(n,\R)$ where $n = \dim(N)$.
+Consider the restriction of this map to $\Diff_0^\infty(M)$; this is a simple group with no nontrivial finite dimensional linear representations, so the derivative homomorphism at any fixed point is trivial.
 Take some $y \in N$ that lies on the boundary of $F$ and let $y_i$ be a sequence of points in $N - F$ converging to $y$.
-After passing to a subsequence, we can assume that each $y_i$ lies in a type of orbit of the same type, say type $n$.
-Thus, to each point $y_i$ we can associate a set $\pi(y_i) = X_i \subset M$ of cardinality $n$, such that $\rho(\Stab(X_i)^r_0) \subset \Stab(y_i)$.
+After passing to a subsequence, we can assume that each $y_i$ lies in a type of orbit of the same type, say type $l$.
+Thus, to each point $y_i$ we can associate a set $\pi(y_i) = X_i \subset M$ of cardinality $k$, such that $\rho(\Stab^r(X_i)_0) \subset \Stab(y_i)$.